Bristol East: Boundaries

-Further to the 2023 Periodic Review of Westminster constituencies which came into effect for the 2024 general election, the seat was subject to major boundary changes involving the gain of the Easton and Lawrence Hill areas from Bristol West and Knowle from Bristol South.
-These gains were offset by the loss of Eastville, Frome Vale and Hillfields which were included in the re-established Bristol North East constituency.
+The seat was subject to major boundary changes in the 2023 Periodic Review of Westminster constituencies, which came into effect for the 2024 general election.
+It gained the Easton and Lawrence Hill wards from Bristol West and Knowle from Bristol South.
+These gains were offset by the loss of Eastville, Frome Vale and Hillfields, which were included in the re-established Bristol North East constituency.